Black dot bug hits iPhone: How to fix if this emoji breaks your iMessages

 - Then 3D Touch the iMessage app from the home screen, and select New Message

-This should work for iPhones with 3D Touch, but if your phone doesn't have 3D Touch the steps are a little different.
+If your phone doesn't have 3D Touch, the steps are a little different.
 MacRumors provides a guide for these iPhones that encounter the bug:

 - Force close iMessage